HeeebsInc/AngiogramBlockageDetection/README.md

     <img width="35%" src="readme-assets/steps/step8.jpg">
 </p>

-9) **Perform another round of thresholding to include only the contoured areas above**.
+9) **Perform another round of thresholds to include only the contoured areas above**.
 After, conduct **dilation** to reduce the space between the contours
    1) The threshold used for this is..
    2) Dilation is the process of ..